After importing raw data into a new or existing model, or into a story, you may need to perform some data preparation.

 type of location dimension you want to include – location by region or location

-- For measures, you can add a unit label: for example, cartons, kilograms, etc.
+- For measures, you can specify a Label (for example, cartons,

 - You should resolve any items that are listed in the Details panel under either the Data Quality or Model Requirements when creating a new model, or Mapping Quality if you are adding new data to an existing model.
 For more information, see the "Data Quality Considerations" section in About Preparing Data.

-issue.
-Use the context sensitive editing features and the transform bar to edit
+the context-sensitive editing features and the transform bar to edit data in a

-data in a cell, column, or card.
-When selecting a column, a cell, or content in
+cell, column, or card.
+When selecting a column, a cell, or content in a cell, a

-a cell, a menu will appear with options for performing transforms.
-There are two
+menu will appear with options for performing transforms.
+There are two parts to

 - Choose the Quick Actions option to perform actions such as duplicate column, trim whitespace, hide columns, or delete columns or rows.
 The table below lists all the available actions.